isomerpages/nyp-wpl/_framework/00-national-workplace-learning-framework.md

 ---

-#### The National Workplace Learning Framework serves as a support for enterprises to build up a sustainable workplace learning system which can lead to a learning organisation, future proofing its competency, and adopting Best-In-Class practices which can potentially improve staff retention and talent management.
+### The National Workplace Learning Framework serves as a support for enterprises to build up a sustainable workplace learning system which can lead to a learning organisation, future proofing its competency, and adopting Best-In-Class practices which can potentially improve staff retention and talent management.

 ![National Workplace Learning Framework](/images/framework-header.png)
-<caption>Six components of the National Workplace Learning Framework</caption>
+<caption> </caption>

 -------------------

-#### **Click on the following to find out more about the 6 components of the National Workplace Learning Framework:**
+#### **Click on the following to find out more about the six components of the National Workplace Learning Framework:**

 <p><p>